-- Your medications are dispensed by one of the Triple-S mail-order pharmacies and delivered to your home. - Medications are shipped by standard delivery at no additional cost to you.
-Overnight or second-day shipping is available for an added charge. - > You can order your refill by calling Triple-S at 1 (866) 881-6221. - > Registered pharmacists are available 24/7 for consultations.
+- > Your medications are dispensed by one of the Triple-S mail-order pharmacies and delivered to your home. - > Medications are shipped by standard delivery at no additional cost to you.
+Overnight or second-day shipping is available for an added charge.

+- > You can request your prescription drug through the mail-order pharmacy online, by email, or by telephone. - > Registered pharmacists are available 24/7 for consultations.